 Building a global business with an artisan flavour

 Eric Kayser has successfully shared his vision of baking with the rest of the world by creating a truly global business.
-In every country, our products reflect local culture and tastes.
-Although the Monge baguette remains one of Maison Kayser’s flagship products, elsewhere bread takes on different shapes and flavours.
-It may be softer, more colourful or smaller.
-But our expertise, choice of high-quality ingredients and use of liquid levain remain the same everywhere.
+In every country, our products reflect local tastes and culture.
+Nontheless the Monge baguette remains one of Maison Kayser's iconic product elsewhere.
+Bread takes on many forms around the world, but our expertise chose high qualtity ingredients that remain consistant to Éric Kayser vision.

-Maison Kayser’s international expansion begain in 2001 in Japan.
-Now Japan is the Maison’s second largest market, with around thirty stores operating there.
-The commitment and talent shown by the Japanese bakers and chefs has been an inspiration to the group’s many employees, whether in France, Portugal, the Philippines, the USA, Chile or elsewhere.
-C?te d’Ivoire, Hong Kong and New York have also joined the fold in recent years.
-Every minute, someone is enjoying one of our creations somewhere in the world, which is the challenge that keeps us going: a determination to share the love of good bread.
-For the future, Maison Kayser has set its sights on retaining its artisan baker status and proudly bearing the values it holds dear.
-Whether it’s in a transport hub like a station or an airport, a shopping centre or a high street, the recipe remains the same
+Maison Kayser's international expansion began in 2001 in Japan.
+Now Japan is the third largest market, with around fourty-one operating stores .
+The commitment and talent shown by Japanese bakers and chefs has been an inspiration to the employees, whether in France, Portugal, the Philippines, the USA, Chile, Ivory Coast or elsewhere.
+Every minute, someone is enjoying one of our creations somewhere in the world.
+We are determine to share the love of good bread.
+In the future, Maison Kayser has set its sights on retaining its artisan baker status and proudly bearing the values it holds dear.
+Whether it is train station, airport, shopping center, or high street, the recipes remain the same.